ioloapp/iolo/DFINITY_DEV_GRANT.md

 We will work together with Aisling and Greg closely and we will reuse the system API proposed in the early design specs.

 ### Milestone 3.
-Setup IC Crypt as an SNS (DAO)
+Setup IOLO as an SNS (DAO)

-As the whole IC Crypto project heavily is based upon security and trust, we will set up IC Crypto as an SNS, decentralizing control of the repo and processes for the further evolution of the IC Crypt.
+As the whole IOLO project heavily is based upon security and trust, we will set up IOLO as an SNS, decentralizing control of the repo and processes for the further evolution of the IOLO.

 ## Outlook